Academic Letter Grades

 |D||Indicates lowest passing grade; may not be acceptable to fulfill prerequisites for certain courses or satisfy requirements in certain majors and in graduate programs.|

 These grades do not carry grade points and are not used to calculate GPAs.
 However, CR, NC, P, NB and NP grades may be used to determine satisfactory academic progress for purposes of financial aid.
+Faculty must submit a last date of attendance in conjunction with an NB grade.

 |CR||Indicates credit was received for the course.|